Reneejo67/jorts-replication/README.md

 ## Contents (code)
 - `{jkr, jorts}_data_parsing_interpolation_clean.ipynb`: iPython notebooks containing the data parsing and interpolation functionality for each attention broker case.
 Each notebook also includes a pre-trends analysis and produces the .tsv of data required for the differences-in-differences event study.
+- `{jkr, jorts}_population_estimate_data_prep.ipynb`: iPython notebooks containing data parsing functionality to construct .txt files of mark/recapture events in a suitable format for Project MARK R software to use.
+We use Project MARK to obtain estimates of the "eligible follower" and "eligible non-follower" populations using the Jolly-Seber mark-recapture population estimator.
 - `jorts_utils.py`: Python file containing utility functions for data parsing and interpolation.
+- `mark_estimation.R`: R file that runs the POPAN implementation of the Jolly-Seber mark-recapture population estimator.
 - `{jkr, jorts}_did.R`: R file that runs the differences-in-differences event studies for each attention broker case and plots the results.
 - `triad_closure.py`: Python script demonstrating the time-bounded following event collection procedure